 Date of Service: The date on which a person received a healthcare service.

-Deductible: Please see ACA Uniform Glossary.
+Deductible: Please view our "What is a deductible?" video or see ACA Uniform Glossary.

 Dependents: Family members of the subscriber who are eligible for coverage on the subscriber’s plan.

 Diagnosis: The identification of a disease or condition through examination.

 Durable Medical Equipment (DME): Please see ACA Uniform Glossary.

 Effective Date: The date on which health insurance becomes effective.

 Electronic Funds Transfer (EFT): The ability to make electronic payments directly to a bank account.
 For example, individuals may choose to pay their monthly premiums via EFT instead of mailing a check.
 Insurance carriers may choose to pay providers via EFT.